Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Evaluation of Tsurugi Relational Database System

-Jyogasaki provides services to operate with SQL and is responsible for database operations in conjunction with the transaction engine.
+\textbf{Jogasaki: SQL Engine.} \quad Jogasaki provides services to operate Tsurugi with SQL and is responsible for database operations in conjunction with the transaction engine.
 SQL is represented by the SQL compiler as a directed acyclic graph (DAG) dataflow with various relational operators (or parts of them) at the top.
 The job scheduler executes SQL by processing the dataflow in parallel.
 The job scheduler mainly consists of a DAG executor and a dataflow buffer manager, with the former controlling the execution order of each vertex and the latter passing data between vertices.

-Jyogasaki also has a transaction pool and database catalog cache.
-The former is a pool that manages transactions issued by the transaction engine.
-Transactions may process multiple SQL jobs, and the former provides temporary management to control transactions across jobs.
-The latter is a cache that manages database metadata.
-The metadata is managed by the metadata management infrastructure on top, but the SQL execution engine also maintains a snapshot of the metadata.